 - For controlling interestControlling InterestA controlling interest is the shareholder's power to speak in the corporate actions or decisions derived from possessing a considerable chunk of the company's voting stock.
-However, such a stakeholder may or may not hold a significant portion of the company's common stocks. – Due to buying back of stock the number of outstanding shares in the open market are reduced which leads to an increment in the value of remaining shareholders’ interest in the company.
+However, such a stakeholder may or may not hold a significant portion of the company's common stocks. – Due to buying back of stock, the number of outstanding shares in the open market is reduced, which leads to an increment in the value of remaining shareholders’ interest in the company.
 With the help of repurchasing sudden takeovers in case of failed acquisitions can be avoided by the company management.

-- Reducing the cost of capital – Shareholders lend capital to a company for its operations and expansion.
-When a company is not able to generate more than the cost of equityCost Of EquityCost of equity is the percentage of returns payable by the company to its equity shareholders on their holdings.
+- Reducing the cost of capital – Shareholders lend capital to a company for its operations and expansion when a company is unable to generate more than the cost of equityCost Of EquityCost of equity is the percentage of returns payable by the company to its equity shareholders on their holdings.
 It is a parameter for the investors to decide whether an investment is rewarding or not; else, they may shift to other opportunities with higher returns. in terms of return using that fund.
 The company is not making any economic profitEconomic ProfitEconomic profit refers to the income acquired after deducting the opportunity and explicit costs from the business revenue (i.e., total income minus overall expenses).
 It is an internal analysis metric used by the organizations along with the accounting profits..
 In that case, it is preferable to return some portion of the shareholder’s fund and reduce the percentage of shareholding.
-This will help in reducing the cost of capital for the company and increase its value.
+It will help in reducing the cost of capital for the company and increase its value.

 - Improvement of financial ratiosFinancial RatiosFinancial ratios are indications of a company's financial performance.
-There are several forms of financial ratios that indicate the company's results, financial risks, and operational efficiency, such as the liquidity ratio, asset turnover ratio, operating profitability ratios, business risk ratios, financial risk ratio, stability ratios, and so on. – If the company has a positive reason for reacquiring stocks, then as an aftermath financial ration will improve.
-This, in turn, leads to an increase in return on assets (ROA) and return on equity (ROE) ratiosReturn On Equity (ROE) RatiosReturn on Equity (ROE) represents financial performance of a company.
+There are several forms of financial ratios that indicate the company's results, financial risks, and operational efficiency, such as the liquidity ratio, asset turnover ratio, operating profitability ratios, business risk ratios, financial risk ratio, stability ratios, and so on. – If the company has a positive reason for reacquiring stocks, then as an aftermath, the financial ration will improve.
+It, in turn, leads to an increase in return on assets (ROA) and return on equity (ROE) ratiosReturn On Equity (ROE) RatiosReturn on Equity (ROE) represents financial performance of a company.
 It is calculated as the net income divided by the shareholders equity.
 ROE signifies the efficiency in which the company is using assets to make profit..
 These ratios give a clear understanding of the positive company market performance.

 Treasury Stock Video